 What to expect from Kalimantan's whale shark experience

-In other parts of Southeast Asia, such as Cenderawasih Bay in Indonesia and Donsol in the Philippines, whale sharks gather in similar circumstances and subsequently, these locations have become major attractions.
+Whale sharks gather under similar circumstances in other parts of Southeast Asia – including Cenderawasih Bay in Indonesia and Donsol in the Philippines, and subsequently, these locations have become major attractions.
 However tourism in the Derawan Archipelago and surrounding area remains relatively low key, meaning these whale sharks encounters a far more relaxed experience.

 The whale sharks feed in the early morning so trips from Derawan head out from the Scuba Junkie Resort at dawn and are back in time for a quick breakfast before the normal day’s diving schedule starts.
 When the whale sharks are around Talisayan, the boat leaves around 5am and returns in the early afternoon, so guests will miss the normal dives.
 The trip to Talisayan is very much dependent on good weather as the seas can get rough when the south winds are blowing.